-Please mark students' clothes and belongings with their names on a permanent marker, including cold-weather clothes like sweatpants and jackets.
+Please mark students' clothes and belongings with their names in permanent marker, including cold weather clothes like sweatpants & jackets.
 Check the School Office for lost and found items.
-At the end of each month, or more frequently if needed, unclaimed items will be donated to the school Swap Shop.
+At the end of each month, or more frequently is needed, unclaimed items will be donated to the Swap Shop.